 If you followed these instructions and cannot start this suite, open a support case with CMC Microsystems.

 Other Tricks and Tips

-- Each time one of the main modules (e.g., Fluent, CFX, or MAPDL) is started by one of our subscribers, this module can be run on multiple cores without requiring any additional license features.
+- Each time one of the main modules (e.g., Fluent, CFX, or MAPDL) is started by one of our subscribers, this module can be run on four (4) CPU cores without requiring any additional license features.
 Specifically, if your local workstation has a multi-core processor, you may set your simulation to call on all of its cores for computations.

-- The license file provided to CMC Microsystems by ANSYS includes additional (HPC) license features for users wanting to run simulations on more than the base number.
-Each HPC feature is equal to one (1) additional core.
-When a simulation is started, the ANSYS module checks out as many features as it can to fill the user’s HPC request, and releases these features when the simulation is finished.
-In this way, ANSYS license management allows CNDN users across Canadian universities to share one large pool of HPC licenses with each other.
+- Each HPC feature anshpc is equal to one (1) additional core.
+When a simulation is started, an Ansys module (e.g. Fluent or HFSS) checks out as many anshpc features as it can to fill the user’s HPC request, and releases these features when the simulation is finished.

 References and Resources to Get You Started